nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-12-15-software-artist.markdown

 description: As a creative writer, blogger and technology enthusiast I wondered whether I wanted to be an artist or a computer engineer.
 Then, I realised I didn't have to choose.
 I could be both.
 I decided to carve for myself my own place, my own position -- a software artist.
 tags: design
 ---

+_As a creative writer, blogger and technology enthusiast I wondered whether I wanted to be an artist or a computer engineer.
+Then, I realised I didn't have to choose.
+I could be both.
+I decided to carve for myself my own place, my own position -- a software artist._

 A **designer of an everyday thing** called life,
 **A dis-play** on words, I **interact.**
 I’m a **poster** girl for a **developing** alliance,